 “When the business was growing, the next step for us was a rebrand.
 We wanted to figure out what our product looks like, and who we're selling this to, and use that information to inform all of our visuals,” says Kiersten.

 “That's the first time that we discussed with a designer, who worked with us on our brand.
-Building out our entire branding guide meant that when we were going to build a website, we knew what colors that we should be focusing on.
+Building out our entire branding guide meant that when we were going to use a website builder to design a website, we knew what colors that we should be focusing on.
 We knew who our target market was.
 We knew what paths our buyers needed to be going down on the site.”

 That’s a big benefit of starting slowly, especially if you’re not sure how to communicate what you want to a pro just yet.
 Your DIY experience will help prepare you to work with a professional web designer or developer when the time is right.